 - 2 tablespoons pumpkin pie spice

-- 1/4 cup powdered stevia, powered monk fruit sweetener, or sugar substitute
+- 1/4 cup powdered stevia, powdered monk fruit sweetener, or Swerve Sweetener

-- Place can of unsweetened coconut cream in refrigerator overnight.
+- Place the can of unsweetened coconut cream in the refrigerator overnight.

 - Put pumpkin puree, pumpkin pie spice, and sugar substitute in a large bowl.
 Mix until ingredients are thoroughly incorporated.

 - Gently fold coconut whipped cream into pumpkin mixture until well blended.
-Place bowl in refrigerator for 15 minutes while you clean up.
+Place the bowl in the refrigerator for 15 minutes while you clean up.
 Dish into bowls and serve.